Mabel007/alx-low_level_programming_trials_and_errors/0x01-variables_if_else_while/README.md

 * All your code should be in the main function
 * You can only use putchar twice in your code

+### Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+* You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+* All your code should be in the main function
+* You can only use putchar three times in your code